jar-it/laravel-preset/README.md

 ## Usage

-1. Fresh install Laravel ^6.0 and cd into your app.
+1. Fresh install Laravel ^7.0 and cd into your app.
 2. Install this preset via `composer require jar-it/laravel-preset --dev`.
 Laravel will automatically discover this package.
 No need to register the service provider.
-3. Use `php artisan preset jar-it` to apply the preset.
+3. Use `php artisan ui jar-it` to apply the preset.
 4. Run `npm install && npm run dev`

 ### Config